 Our Compensation Committee currently consists of Messrs.
-Neff, Jordan and Brodsky.
-Mr. Cline served as a member of our Compensation Committee during a portion of fiscal 2022.
-The chair of our Compensation Committee is Mr. Neff.
+Brodsky and Jordan and Ms. Wadors.
+Mr. Neff, who resigned from the Board and all committees in February 2023, served as a member of our Compensation Committee during a portion of fiscal 2023 until his resignation.
+Ms. Wadors was appointed to the Compensation Committee in April 2023.
+The chair of our Compensation Committee is currently Mr. Brodsky.
 Our Board of Directors has determined that each member of the Compensation Committee is independent under the listing standards of Nasdaq and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The Compensation Committee met four times during year.
+The Compensation Committee met six times during the fiscal year.